 Kent Scouts is a UK-based charity that organizes adventures and international trips for young people.
-When they required a comprehensive marketing technology to enable a full rebrand, they set out to find a martech partner that was the best fit for the company and their values.
+When they required a comprehensive marketing technology to enable a full rebrand, they turned to the Widen Collective.

-Kent Scouts is part of the Scout Association, and is comprised of 17,481 young people and 6,479 adult volunteers across Kent county.
+Kent Scouts comprises 17,481 young people and 6,479 adult volunteers across Kent County in England.